COUNTIF Function with Multiple Criteria (Table of Contents)

 - Second, we will again select the range of cells from D40:D51 and will pass the 2nd condition, “Feb”.

 - A third will again select the range of cells from D40:D51 and will pass the 3rd condition, “May”.

 - After passing all the conditions one by one, in the end, add all the results.

 - First, analyze the problem and condition mentioned.

-- If the conditions are related to one specific column then will apply the COUNTIF function in a single column as we discussed in the above article.
+- If the conditions are related to one specific column, we will apply the COUNTIF function in a single column, as discussed in the above article.

-- If conditions are related to multiple columns, then we use COUNTIFS function which we will discuss in the later article.
+- If conditions are related to multiple columns, then we use the COUNTIFS function, which we will discuss in the later article.